spacemeshos/testnet-guide/guide/install.md

 ---

-Next, [Follow this guide](guide/setup.md) to set up a wallet and block producing in the App.
+Next, [Follow this guide](guide/setup.md) to set up a wallet and smeshing in the App.